magunetto/moviemagnetbot/README.md

 ## Contributing

+- Add your thoughts of [features](https://github.com/magunetto/moviemagnetbot/wiki/Features).
-Bugs?
-Features?
-Issues and pull requests are welcome.
+- Fork this project, issues and pull requests are welcome.

 ## Alternatives